ubuntu army

 money

 Financial support is essential in creating security during times of crisis.
 During more sedate times, financial support can also be incredibly powerful.
 If you have the available means, and wish to support the members of your Link financially, look for long term benefit and dividend.
 Invest in infrastructure, education, vocation, enterprise.
-This will nurture independence and dignity, and will ultimately protect and grow your relationships.
-Get to know your Link.
-Connect.
-This will allow you to give strategically, to give effectively.
+This will allow the less resourced in your Link the opportunity to develop independence and dignity, and will ultimately protect and grow your relationships.
+As you get to know your Link, as you connect, you will be able to give strategically, to give effectively.
+Or not to give.
 Donation without connection is charity, and charity achieves nothing.

 UBUNTU ARMY FUND